lppedd/kotlinx-charset/README.md

 and encode strings, using top-level functions exported via ECMAScript modules.

 > [!TIP]
-> If you are consuming kotlinx-charset from a Kotlin project, avoid using this module
+> Avoid using this module when consuming `kotlinx-charset` from a Kotlin project

 You can depend on the [@lppedd/kotlinx-charset][1] npm package.
 For example, consuming the library from TypeScript would look like: